jingweizhanghuai/Morn_doc/docs/json.rst

        }
    }

-A JSON string is formed by JSON nodes which combined according rules.
+JSON string is formed by nodes with according rules.
-The JSON node is the basic structure in Morn, These nodes have different types, such as key-value or single value. in Morn we define these types
+JSON node is the basic structure in Morn, These nodes have different types as key-value or single-value.
+We define these types as:
-as:

 .. code:: c